bmos/solidaritytechtools/README.md

 See the ST api page for more details: https://www.solidarity.tech/reference/

 This is still in beta, and there is a bit more work to do.
-But you can still use this in production if you are bold.
+But you can still use this in production if you are bold, and I am safely using it on thousands of records.

 ## Features

+The primary benefit of using a library like this is to create tooling around your existing ST universe beyond the existing Automations functionality.

 ### Client
 Call python methods to interact with the ST api.
 You can pass pydantic models and receive pydantic models in return, so you can rely on the response structure.